The Bitwarden Blog

 Add Privacy and Security Using Email Aliases With Bitwarden

-In the May update Bitwarden brings integration with three popular email forwarding services: SimpleLogin, AnonAddy, and Firefox Relay.
+Bitwarden brings integration with five popular email forwarding services: SimpleLogin, AnonAddy, Firefox Relay, Fastmail and DuckDuckGo.
 These services focus on bringing privacy, and with it, security, to users’ online accounts.
-The combination of using email aliases they service alongside a password manager adds multiple layers of protection online.
+The combination of using email aliases alongside a password manager adds multiple layers of protection online.
 With these new Bitwarden integrations, users now have a convenient way to generate both anonymous email addresses and secure passwords for ultimate security.

 An email alias, also known as a masked email, is an address with the sole purpose to forward any message it receives to your personal email.
 These aliases typically don’t have anything in the address that would reveal information about you, so your identity is protected when you sign up for online services and subscriptions.